binchoi/habit-racer/README.md

 * Constructed the save, update, get, and getAll features of the Posts API and implemented unit tests for each.

 ## Next step
+* DEBUG -> index.js ; the save button is currently not functional.
 * Implement the Races entity class and do everything that has been done for the Posts class (until API)
 * Implement the Users entity class.
 * Work on the view using mustache and Bootstrap.